wol-e/data_science_notebooks/README.md

 # data_science_notebooks
-A mostly unorganised collection of my data science and analytics notebooks
+A mostly unorganised collection of some data science and analytics notebooks